KILTprotocol/web3-login-demo/README.md

 They could be issued by yourself or by other attesters.

 This is basically like asking for an ID-Card instead of a customer number, in order to provide a personalized service.
-This means that each user does not need to setup an account and password just for your website.
+This means that users don't not need to setup an account and password just for your website.
 Additionally, this avoids third parties (usually powerfull data-collecting companies) from tracking your interactions with your clients.
 Not even the KILT developers can track it.